navirobayo/navirobayo/README.md

 <!--END_SECTION:waka-->

-⚫ Helo there, nice to meet you
+⚫ Hello there, nice to meet you

 ⚫ I'm currently working on Mi Terra App, an app to manage a farming business